 The field reviews by WWF show that all the plantations assessed have made progress on managing concerns around palm production.
 In particular there is strong awareness around land permitting – all have submitted environmental impact assessments (AMDALs); and all have zero burning policies in place.
 The field reviews do show that while there is a commitment to managing High Conservation Value Areas (HCVA), improvements can be made around assessing and managing HCVA, as well as improving understanding of the RSPO criteria.

 We believe palm oil should be produced sustainably and we fully support the RSPO process.
 Cargill wants to play a leading role in working towards sustainable palm oil supply and use through the RSPO, and through our own actions.
-As such we have committed that the palm oil products supplied to our customers (excluding palm kernel oil products) in Europe, United States, Canada, Australia and New Zealand will be RSPO certified and/or originated from smallholder growers by 2015.
-This commitment will be extended across all our oil and trading businesses to cover 100 percent of our palm oil products and all customers worldwide – including China and India – by 2020.
+As such we have committed to build a traceable palm oil supply chain and seek compliance throughout the supply chain relative to RSPO policies.

 We are already making progress on our commitments to sustainable palm.
 We have implemented the RSPO Principles & Criteria on our own palm plantations.
 We have our own policies in place on our own plantations including commitments to not plant on high conservation value forests (HCVF); to not develop new plantations on deep peat land or land that would threaten biodiversity; and a strict no-burn policy for land preparation.

 In 2011, 94 percent of the crude palm oil we sourced from Indonesia was from oil palm plantations that are RSPO members.
-The findings from the WWF assessment will enable us to continue to work with our suppliers to focus on improvements to sustainable practices, to promote RSPO compliance and support progress towards our commitment to supply RSPO certified palm oil products by 2015 and 2020.
+The findings from the WWF assessment will enable us to continue to work with our suppliers to focus on improvements to sustainable practices, to promote RSPO compliance and support progress towards our commitment to supply RSPO certified palm oil products.